Privacy Policy 3.0

 Please note, some of these rights only apply in certain circumstances and we may not be able to fulfil every request.
 If we are unable to fulfil your request, then we will inform you as to the reason why.

-If you feel that the data protection team is not complying with the law, you can contact the WICE ombudsman at ombudsman@wice-paris.org If you feel that WICE has an organisation has failed or is failing to is not complying with data protection law you have the right to complain to the French Data Protection agency CNIL www.cnil.fr and can make a complaint at their website here Make a complaint to CNIL
+If you feel that the data protection team is not complying with the law, or to find out more about our privacy policy, contact dataprotection@wice-paris.org.
+If you feel that WICE has an association has failed or is failing in complying with data protection law you have the right to complain to the French Data Protection agency CNIL www.cnil.fr and can make a complaint at their website here.

 10. Monitoring